rajashreetechshark/python-tutorials-beginners/README.md

-# python-tutorials-beginners
+# Python tutorials for beginners
-Python tutorials for beginners
+This project will contain python tutorials for beginners